OwenHua666/CarND-Vehicle-Detection/writeup.md

 ### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this.
-### Show Image
 I use different sliding window sizes and manually choose them based on the rule that the far windows should be smaller than the closer windows.
 I use sizes of the cars in the test image as the reference when choosing the window size.
-### Show Image

 ![alt text][image3]